1akashraj1/Titanic_ML/Readme.md

-This is a ML project where we'll create a model which will predict whether the a person will survive or not on their attributes
+This is an ML project where we'll create a model which will predict whether the a person will survive or not on their attributes